kevinsint/droid-diagram/README.md

 ### Cables

-#### Cable

-A cable represents a connection between an output pin and one or more input pins.
+A cable represents a connection between an source output pin and one or more target input pins.

 - An output pin can connect to one or more input pins of any circuit, including itself (self-patching).
 - Each cable has a unique name, denoted as `cableName`.
-- The signal flow must always follow the designated lane signal flow directions.
+- The cable follows the designated route, consisting of tracks and lanes.

 #### Signal flow

+- The signal flow, from output to input, follows the designated lane signal flow directions.
 The direction of signal flow is always from an output pin to an input pin.

-- Possible directions: `upward`, `downward`.
+- The Possible directions are `UPWARD` and `DOWNWARD`.

+#### Route

+The route refers to the specific lane and track a cable uses to connect pins.

 #### Lanes

-Lanes are the vertical segments of a cable that run between circuits.
+Lanes are the vertical segments of a route that run between circuits.

 - Signal flow is upward on lanes positioned to the left of the circuits.
 - Signal flow is downward on lanes positioned to the right of the circuits.
-- Shorter cables should use the lanes closest to the circuit.
-- Cables are be assigned to lanes without gaps, starting from the lanes nearest the circuit.

 #### Track

-A track is the horizontal segment of a cable that connects a circuit’s pins to the lanes.
+A track is the horizontal segment of a route that connects a circuit’s pins to the lanes.

 - A track can connect to one downward lane and one upward lane simultaneously.
 - Tracks are assigned only to pins connected by a cable.